PanJohnny/SimpleOnlineGame/README.md

 ### PlayerHandler
 Really crappy class that somehow works (I am handling players and rendering from there)
 ### InputManager
-the left arrow key doesnt work
+handles input from user - arrow keys
 ### Packet
 #### TextMessagePacket
 so basically  if you type something in console it will get send to other people